 Pregnancy might seem like the perfect time to sit back and relax.
-You might feel more tired than usual, your back might ache, and your ankles might be swollen.
+You likely feel more tired than usual, and your back might ache from carrying extra weight.

-But guess what?
-There's more to pregnancy and exercise than skipping it entirely.
-Unless you're experiencing serious complications, sitting around won't help.
+But unless you're experiencing complications, sitting around won't help.
 In fact, pregnancy can be a great time to get active — even if you haven't exercised in a while.

 During pregnancy, exercise can: